vifon/deer/README.md

 At first I add the new features taylored for myself.
 Later I plan to review these features and clean them up.
 If you need something else, please leave a feature request or add it yourself if you know how.

+**The key binding system is ugly**

+Yes.
+It is.
+I plan to replace it with a proper keymap but for now it should suffice.

 RELATED PROJECTS
 ----------------